 Bellwether Trial Update March 2025

-However, Judge Rowland has significantly expanded the selection and now requires each side to identify 20 potential cases, creating a pool of 40 candidates that will undergo discovery before being narrowed to just 12 finalists.
+Judge Rowland requires each side to identify 20 potential cases for bellwether trials, creating a pool of 40 candidates that will undergo discovery before being narrowed to just ten finalists.

 Revlon Discovery Issues